davidelan/psychology-test/README.md

 ## Testing

-The code has been tested and the results can be found [here - TESTING](https://github.com/todiane/corri-construction-p3/blob/main/TESTING.md)
+The code has been tested, and the results can be found [here - TESTING](https://github.com/davidelan/psychology-test/blob/main/TESTING.md)

 ## Future Updates